Skip to content

 What I'll need from you

-Read access to Slack (CS, onboarding, sales channels).
+Read access to Slack (CS, ramp-up, sales channels).
 Read/write access to HubSpot or your CRM for customer-account data.
 Calendar access via Calendly or equivalent for kickoff scheduling.
 Read/write access to Notion or your CS playbook home.
 Optional: read access to your product analytics for activation signals.

 Engagement

-A junior onboarding coordinator costs $65–95K/year fully loaded (Levels.fyi 2025).
-ELRA runs the playbook your CS lead wrote at $6K/year — the senior CSMs work the renewals.
+A junior ramp-up coordinator costs $65–95K/year fully loaded (Levels.fyi 2025).
+ELRA runs the playbook your CS lead wrote at a small fraction of the comparable salary — the senior CSMs work the renewals.

 Terms